BC Short Term RENTAL REGISTRY

 Home » Nightly Rental Real Estate

-4 types of investment property, therefore 4 types of tax considerations for non-residents and residents purchasing real estate in Whistler: 1) rented nightly, 2) business income, 3) rented monthly, and 4) never rented.
+• There are 4 types of investment property types in Whistler: rented nightly, business income, rented monthly, and never rented.

 Continue reading “What are the 4 TYPES of INVESTMENT real estate?”